 What Is the Alternative?

-The alternative is a life settlement — selling your policy on the open market to a licensed third-party buyer.
+The alternative is a life settlement — selling your policy on the open market to an institutional buyer.
 Because multiple buyers compete for your policy, the price is driven by true market forces rather than a number set by the insurance company.

 The result?
-Life settlements pay an average of 4 to 11 times more than the surrender value.
+Life settlements pay an average of 4 to 11 times more than the surrender value, according to industry data published by the Life Insurance Settlement Association.

 A Real Example